Germany Student Visa Guide

 8 steps.
 Zero confusion.

-Every step is named, ordered, and explained.
-Your dashboard tracks where you are and what to do next.
+Every step is named, ordered, and explained with a clear timeline.
+Your dashboard tracks exactly where you are and what to do next.

 Confirm Your Eligibility

-Make sure you actually need a National Visa (Type D), not a Schengen tourist visa.
-Confirm your program is full-time and officially recognised.
+Make sure you need a National Visa (Type D), not a Schengen tourist visa.
+Confirm your program is full-time and officially recognised by a German university.

 5 to 6 months before start date